PhosKinTime Documentation

 Quick Start: Setting up environment

-This guide provides clean setup instructions for running the phoskintime
+This guide provides clean setup instructions for running the phoskintime package on a new machine.
+Choose the scenario

 that best fits your environment and preferences.